Columbia County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: The hearing officer finds sufficient evidence to support the license suspension, and your license will be suspended.
+- Suspension Upheld: The DDS finds sufficient evidence to justify the license suspension.

-- Suspension Overturned: The hearing officer finds that the DDS did not meet its burden of proof, and your license will be reinstated.
+- Suspension Overturned: The DDS does not find sufficient evidence, and your license is reinstated.

 Hardship/Restricted License in Georgia

-- What You Can Drive For: A restricted license typically specifies the times and locations you are allowed to drive.
-It will likely be limited to travel to and from work, school, medical appointments, and court-ordered programs.
+- What You Can Drive For: A restricted license typically allows you to drive for work, school, medical appointments, or attending court-ordered programs.

 Getting Your License Back